AGS Blog Header

 In our current business environment, the recruiting strategy that worked six months ago may be completely ineffective today.
 Without an updated view of where talent may be found, an organization may target the wrong places, offer the wrong pay, use the wrong message or simply recruit for the wrong skills.

-The good news is that technology advances can give employers the intelligence to make more informed decisions.
-Examples of innovative resources include social media searching tools, market analytics that leverage the latest workforce data and platforms that draw potential candidate information across multiple sources.
-These sources can include applicant tracking systems, candidate relationship management (CRM) platforms, and employee-facing sources like internal human resource information systems (HRIS).
+The good news is that AI tools can give employers the intelligence to make more informed decisions.
+In addition, agentic tools can speed up the sourcing, screening and hiring process for the skills your organization needs.
+Examples of ways AI and workforce tech can enhance processes include skills and candidate matching to specific jobs, market analytics that leverage the latest workforce data and personalizing communication based on candidate history and preferences.
+In addition, these tools can often work in conjunction with your applicant tracking systems, candidate relationship management (CRM) platforms, and employee-facing sources like internal human resource information systems (HRIS).

 Identifying and Targeting Talent